meyerkev/inadev-infra-screen/README.md

 Your service can be found at: http://a3c68d60dfcfa4f829de10d20a0dd3d7-1998966705.us-east-2.elb.amazonaws.com
 ```

+You can login to Jenkins with those credentials and then find your service at that ELB endpoint

+## Turning down a cluster
 To rip it all down, `teardown.sh` will make a valiant attempt at killing everything, though from experience deleting the VPC always finds something that's still around

-Particularly, I reccomend looking at your load balancers in EC2.
+Particularly, I reccomend looking at your load balancers and security groups in EC2; There's always one left over.